nicolascalo/biomedical_data_pipelines/3_flow_cytometry_based_cell_validation/Readme.md

 - Output of a software-unbound html interactive report that contains the complete analysis
 - Automated installation of needed packages and dependencies
 - Possibility to copy and export filtered tables directly from the report as .xls, .csv or .pdf files
-- Possibility to analyze multiple plates at once and outputing a single html report
+- Possibility to analyze multiple plates at once and outputting a single html report

 ## :male_detective: Reproducibility of the analysis and traceability of the raw data